Challenges Faced By Grocers

 Young people are changing jobs at a higher rate than ever.
 They are looking for career advancement, and when companies are unable to offer any prospect of that, they look for something new.
 For this reason, establishing leadership positions, promotions, and internships/marketing roles could be one way to retain employees and keep them happy.
 George Goodwin, of Goodwin’s Organics, says “for the past 7 years, this has been the main way of getting interns for my family store Goodwin’s organics.”
 Having an infrastructure that keeps employees engaged and feeling like they are advancing is key to employee retention.

 5. Invest in Technology to Support Your Business

-Your company’s image online or even brick n mortar matter so review your social media platforms, create one or even update them.
+Your company’s image online or even brick n mortar matters so review your social media platforms, create one, or even update them.
 Make sure your store is clean and well organized.
-Need help email email@example.com, I’ll help you revamp you social media account.
+Need help email firstname.lastname@example.org, I’ll help you revamp your social media account.

 How IT Retail Can Help

 At IT Retail, we are all about innovating technology that makes everyday transactions as effortless as possible.
 We have the POS software to prove it.
 For more information, connect for a quote today!

 - Turnover rate for retailers is roughly 58%